selsta/hlsdl/README.md

 Requirements
 ------------

-This program does NOT require FFmpeg installed in order to decrypt SAMPLE-AES content.
+This program requires libcurl and libcrypto libraries.

 Build
 -----